From BR Bullpen

 - Born February 25, 1940 in Seattle, WA USA

 - Died December 2, 2010 in Scottsdale, AZ USA

 Biographical Information

 "To me it is clear and unequivocal that Santo is a Hall of Famer." - baseball writer and analyst Bill James

 Ron Santo was one of baseball's top third basemen of the 1960s, hitting 342 home runs and winning five Gold Glove Awards during his career.
-He spent his entire 15-year major league career in Chicago, playing 14 years for the Chicago Cubs and his final season for the Chicago White Sox.
+A slugger in his own right, he belted 20 or more homers eleven times during his fifteen-year major league career.
+His entire career was spent in Chicago, IL, as he played 14 years for the Chicago Cubs and his final season for the Chicago White Sox.